Universiteit Leiden

 0000-0001-8656-7283

-Eric Storm is a Senior University Lecturer at the Institute for History.
 I am a specialist in Spanish history of the 19th and 20th centuries.
 I also conducted extensive research into the construction of regional identities in France, Spain and Germany between 1890 and 1940.
 At present, I mainly publish about nationalization processes in a comparative perspective.
 I focus on high culture (art, architecture) and more banal forms of nationalism (tourism, world fairs, domestic sphere, cuisine).
-I recently edited two volumes on regionalism in Europe and one on historical approaches to nationalism.
-As an expert in Spanish culture and politics, I regularly present my views on current affairs in the media.
+The last few years I have edited three books on regional movements in Europe, on the historiography of nationalism and on the construction of national identities at world fairs.
+My latest project is the publication of Nationalism: A World History (Princeton University Press 2024), which has already been translated into Dutch (published by Alfabet Uitgevers).
+The book will also appear in Spanish (with Crítica).
+As an expert on both nationalism and Spanish politics and culture, I regularly present my views on current affairs in the media.

 More information about Eric Storm